zenosu/talksum/README.md

+## TalkSum

 Setting up a Python project to implement the process described in the instructions can be done in several steps.
 Here is a guide to creating such a project using Hatch, which is a modern, extensible Python project manager that follows best practices.
 Ensure you have Python installed on your system before you proceed.

 Step 1: Install Hatch
 Install Hatch via pip if you haven’t already: pip install hatch